About Marty The Mighty Nose

 Marty the Mighty Nose is a place for teachers, particularly those with pupils aged 7-11, to find easy, inspiring and engaging ideas on extending learning through the sense of smell.

-We do this by offering schools free workshops, inviting Key Stage Two classes to apply their noses, and brains, to a curriculum subject or topic.
-We also offer ideas via this website on kick-starting lessons in various subjects, from history to science, using scent.
+We do this by inviting Key Stage Two classes to apply their noses, and brains, to a curriculum subject or topic.
+We offer ideas via this website on kick-starting lessons in various subjects, from history to science, using scent.

 Marty is smell-finder-in-chief in a faraway world of jungle inhabitants who love anything with a stink.
 They use their noses to travel far and wide, leaving no stone unturned in their quest for a good strong pong.